Nazmul1582/backend-development/Module_04_Basic_Server_Setup/notes.md

 ### Microservice Concept

 Make GET requests from one backend server to another backend server to understand microservice architecture.
 Also call APIs from Thunder Client, Postman, and browsers for comprehensive testing.

+## 4.1.7: Backend service as Client [Calling backend from other Backend]

+## FAST API vs Express JS : How they are almost same?

+Created a Python server using FastAPI and handle the get request with route parameters and query parameters